Mountain Bike Trails

 Verde is a beginner freeride trail, perfect for new riders as well as intermediates who are working on cornering and fundamental skills.
 The trail offers 3.5 miles of fun, flowing trail through pine and aspen forest from Elk Camp to Base Village.

 The smooth dirt surface of the EZ-PZ trail provides beginning riders with a predictable and controlled environment to embrace the basic techniques of downhill mountain biking.
 Wide berms and gentle rollers encourage proper body position and cornering skills, while a gentle pitch keeps the speed down while riders familiarize themselves with the bike’s powerful brakes.
-Traveling just 1/3 of a mile adjacent to the Meadows chairlift, EZ-PZ is perfect for taking multiple laps and refining skills.

 An intermediate freeride trail near the Meadows chairlift, Lemon provides a first taste of the intentionally built features riders can expect as they make their way into the Snowmass Bike Park’s more advanced trails.
-At just .3 miles long, Lemon squeezes in a number of interesting and dynamic terrain elements, including wooden rollers, small drops, rock gardens, and even a wallride, all at a scale that riders will find inspiring, rather than intimidating.
+At just .3 miles long, Lemon squeezes in a number of interesting and dynamic terrain elements like wooden rollers, small drops, rock gardens, and even a wallride, all at a scale that riders will find inspiring, rather than intimidating.

 The Expresso Trail is a classic single-track cross-country trail.
 Running at just over a mile long, it connects several freeride trails in the Elk Camp area and cross-country trails on the west side of Snowmass.